HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/migration/Cloning_without_PAA.md

-# Clone a Portal 8.5, 9.0, or 9.5 Environment without Portal Application Archive (PAA)
+# How to clone a DX 8.5, 9.0, or 9.5 environment without PAA

 ## Applies to